YottaDB/YDBDoc/ProgGuide/langfeat.rst

 .. note::

    :code:`.` is not an operator.
-Please refer to the `Parameter Passing`_ sub-section for more information on usage of :code:`.`
+Please refer to the :ref:`parameter-passing` sub-section for more information on usage of :code:`.`

 +++++++++++++++++++++++
 Precedence